hopsoft/docker-graphite-statsd/README.md

 ## Use the Image

-The image includes a start-up script that simplifies the process of starting the various services that Graphite uses.

 Be sure to map ports for the following services:

-* __80__ - Nginx which is reverse proxying to the Django front-end dashboard
+* `80` - nginx which is reverse proxying to the Django front-end dashboard
-* __2003__ - Carbon daemon for backend storage
+* `2003` - carbon daemon for backend storage
-* __8125__ - Statsd daemon for the UDP based storage proxy
+* `8125` - statsd daemon for the UDP based storage proxy

 *Note: Be sure to specify the UDP protocol for the Statsd port.*

-It's also a good idea to mount volumes for Graphite's Sqlite database, configuration, & any log files.
+It's also a good idea to mount volumes for Graphite's Sqlite database, configuration, & log files.

 * `/opt/graphite/storage`
 * `/opt/graphite/conf`
 * `/var/log`

 ```
+sudo mkdir /var/log/graphite
 sudo docker run -i -t -p 3000:80 -p 2003:2003 -p 8125:8125/udp -v /var/log/graphite:/var/log -v /opt/graphite/storage -v /opt/graphite/conf hopsoft/graphite bash
 # manually tweak the container if desired
 /opt/hopsoft/graphite/start
 ```

 Exit the container with: `CTL-P CTL-Q`

+---

 Using data volumes will allow you to start a new container while preserving the configuration & data should something happen to the original container.